KentDavidButler/JobTracker/README.md

 # Special Considerations
 When working with Go and Postgress I found it is easiest to make sure all DB values are defaulted to something.
 Allowing Null values from the DB was clunky with a lot of additional checking of the values when pulling and pushing to the DB.
-I'm trying to use the GOLANG standard library for GO 1.24, that said I've been unable to pull env vars using the standard library and had to use `joho/godotenv` since the standard library
+I'm trying to use the GOLANG standard library for GO 1.24, that said I've been unable to pull env vars using the standard library and had to use `joho/godotenv` since the standard library.
+Similarly goes with using gin.
+Gin has been a breeze to get a basic API endpoint up and running, and I honestly can't say enough great things about it.